Vincent Nichols is the 11th Archbishop of Westminster.

-On 22 February 2014, he received the red hat of a Cardinal from Pope Francis in St Peter's Basilica in Rome.
+On 22 February 2014, he was created Cardinal Priest by Pope Francis in St Peter's Basilica in Rome.
 He was designated the titular Church of St. Alphonsus Liguori, a neo-Gothic church that is looked after by the Redemptorists.
 It is best known for housing the icon of Our Lady of Perpetual Help, a gift given to the Redemptorists by Pope Pius IX in 1866.

 On 27 May 2015, he was installed as the first Chancellor of St Mary's University, Twickenham.